-• Improve restoration efforts at the initial thirty-five priority lakes to within the next seven years and allow restoration of an additional 93 significant public lakes by the year 2030.

-- Leverage funds with local, federal and other state sources to assist with lake / lake watershed restoration efforts.
-Current projects utilize a combination of partnerships (e.g. IDALS, Watershed Improvement Review Board, DNR-319, federal farm programs and landowner cost share.
-The end product is long term production value to landowners/farmers and improved and sustainable improvements to lake water quality. - Provide significant economic benefits to local communities and the state.
-Estimated that money spent on restoring our state's lakes will on average provide an initial return on investment within five years of project completion.
-In the case of Clear Lake (Cerro Gordo County), the CARD study estimated increased sales of \$25 million dollars per year from direct and secondary recreational spending post restoration.
+- Improve restoration efforts at the initial thirty-five priority lakes to within the next seven years and allow restoration of an additional 35 significant public lakes by the year 2035. - Leverage funds with local, federal and other state sources to assist with lake / lake watershed restoration efforts.
+Current projects utilize a combination of partnerships (e.g. IDALS, , Federal Clean Water Act Section 319 funds, federal farm programs and landowner cost share.
+The end product is long term improved production value to landowners/farmers and long-term improvements to lake water quality. - Provide significant economic benefits to local communities and the state.
+It is estimated that money spent on restoring our state's lakes will on average provide an initial return on investment within five years of project completion.
+In the case of Clear Lake (Cerro Gordo County), post restoration, the CARD study estimated an increase of \$25 million dollars in recreational spending in 2009 compared to 2014.